Another 10% discount for everyone? Let Vincent do better.

 Advantages:

-• Easy integration with Square POS.
+• Effortless integration with Square POS.

-• User-friendly interface for both staff and customers.
+• User-friendly for staff and customers.

 Disadvantages: